 The developers who make apps for both Android and iOS had to put in too much work.
 They had to write code for Android and iOS phone users separately.
-Here are some problems faced by app developers and companies are:
+Here are some problems faced by mobile app developers and companies are:

 - Cross-Platform: the company developers had to reconfigure and redesign the same content for both Android and iOS.
 This is because their functioning is very different, and so the developers had to work separately on the two.

 - Time constraint: There is always a deadline in the professional world, and the developer has to complete the program within the given deadline.
 The program must be completed within the deadline so that it can be released in the market.
 The developers who work on both iOS and Android have a tough time meeting the deadline due to the big difference between the two as it is time-consuming also.

 - Employees: If a company wants to release its app for Android and iOS, it needs developers for both Android and iOS.
 This is the reason behind the increase in the number of employees.

 - Cost of development: when a company develops an app for Android and iOS, it needs more employees, which increases the cost of development.